Envestnet (NYSE:ENV) Updates FY 2022 Earnings Guidance

+Envestnet (NYSE:ENV – Get Rating) last released its earnings results on Thursday, February 24th.
+The business services provider reported $0.50 earnings per share (EPS) for the quarter, meeting the consensus estimate of $0.50.
+The business had revenue of $319.60 million for the quarter, compared to analyst estimates of $311.62 million.
+Envestnet had a net margin of 1.12% and a return on equity of 10.86%.
+Envestnet’s revenue for the quarter was up 21.1% on a year-over-year basis.
+During the same quarter in the previous year, the business earned $0.49 earnings per share.
+On average, equities analysts anticipate that Envestnet will post 1.51 EPS for the current year.

-In related news, President Stuart Depina sold 16,422 shares of Envestnet stock in a transaction that occurred on Monday, December 27th.
-The shares were sold at an average price of $81.94, for a total value of $1,345,618.68.
-The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.
-Company insiders own 1.41% of the company’s stock.
+In other news, President Stuart Depina sold 16,422 shares of the business’s stock in a transaction dated Monday, December 27th.
+The shares were sold at an average price of $81.94, for a total transaction of $1,345,618.68.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Insiders own 1.41% of the company’s stock.

-Several hedge funds and other institutional investors have recently bought and sold shares of ENV.
-LPL Financial LLC grew its stake in shares of Envestnet by 59.1% during the third quarter.
-LPL Financial LLC now owns 12,412 shares of the business services provider’s stock worth $995,000 after buying an additional 4,613 shares during the last quarter.
+A number of hedge funds have recently modified their holdings of ENV.
+Schonfeld Strategic Advisors LLC bought a new stake in Envestnet in the 4th quarter worth about $317,000.
 D. E. Shaw & Co.
-Inc. bought a new stake in shares of Envestnet during the fourth quarter worth $342,000.
-Marshall Wace LLP bought a new stake in shares of Envestnet during the fourth quarter worth $918,000.
-Legal & General Group Plc lifted its holdings in shares of Envestnet by 1.2% during the fourth quarter.
-Legal & General Group Plc now owns 79,751 shares of the business services provider’s stock worth $6,328,000 after purchasing an additional 929 shares during the period.
-Finally, Schonfeld Strategic Advisors LLC acquired a new position in shares of Envestnet during the fourth quarter worth $317,000.
+Inc. bought a new stake in Envestnet in the 4th quarter worth about $342,000.
+Marshall Wace LLP bought a new stake in Envestnet in the 4th quarter worth about $918,000.
+LPL Financial LLC grew its position in Envestnet by 59.1% in the 3rd quarter.
+LPL Financial LLC now owns 12,412 shares of the business services provider’s stock worth $995,000 after purchasing an additional 4,613 shares in the last quarter.
+Finally, Thrivent Financial for Lutherans grew its position in Envestnet by 1.1% in the 4th quarter.
+Thrivent Financial for Lutherans now owns 14,408 shares of the business services provider’s stock worth $1,143,000 after purchasing an additional 158 shares in the last quarter.

 Envestnet Company Profile (Get Rating)